pkp/pkp-docs/admin-guide/en/securing-your-system.md

 **Do you announce security vulnerabilities, and if so, where?**

 We do.
-PKP announces all valid security vulnerabilities, and their respective fixes when available, via the community forum1; our news blog4; via Facebook2 and Twitter1; and on our application download pages.
-All fixes are also published in our Github code repository1.
+PKP announces all valid security vulnerabilities, and their respective fixes when available, via the community forum; our news blog; via Facebook and Twitter; and on our application download pages.
+All fixes are also published in our Github code repository.
 In the event that a third party discloses a security vulnerability, we request that a public disclosure isn’t made until a fix is available, at which time we work with the third party to notify the public of the vulnerability, and the fix.

 **I believe I have found a security vulnerability.
 How can I report it?**